michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0048.md

 - n: a person of a specified kind (usually with many eccentricities)
 - adj: not having a common center; not concentric
 ### Family
-eccentric: eccentrically, eccentricity, eccentricly, eccentrics+;eccentricity: eccentricities
+- eccentric: eccentrically, eccentricity, eccentricly, eccentrics+
+- eccentricity: eccentricities
 ### Examples
 - Razor Girl, full of eccentric characters, mistaken identities, coincidences and farce, follows a similar format.
 - Williams is famous for her short stories, which are full of strange, witty, fabulous, and often eccentric turns of phrase.